petersonR/sparseR/cran-comments.md

 * Added \value to all .Rd files
 * Ensured par() is reset in evaluated vignette code
 * eliminated <<- calls per CRAN policy
+* eliminated perceived typo in DESCRIPTION

 ## R CMD check results

-0 errors v | 0 warnings v | 0 notes v
+0 errors v | 0 warnings v | 1 notes v

+The single note refers to this being a new submission to CRAN.

 R CMD check succeeded